awsdocs/amazon-ecs-developer-guide/doc_source/stop-task-console-v2.md

 # Stopping tasks using the new console<a name="stop-task-console-v2"></a>

-If you decide that you no longer need to keep a task running, you can use the new console to stop one of more tasks\.
+If you decide that you no longer need to keep a task running, you can use the new console to stop one or more tasks\.

 **To stop tasks using the new console**